vasvir/wacom-inkspace-appid-extractor/README.md

 # wacom-inkspace-appid-extractor
-Extracts the AppID from inkspace settings.
-It can be used as tuhi UUID
+Extracts the AppID from inkspace settings so that it can be used as tuhi UUID